dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The fox has many tricks.
-The hedgehog has but one.
-But that is the best of all.
+  Happiness is not something ready made.
+It comes from your own actions.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1166 days)
+## 🌟 Experiences (1167 days)

 ### 🧮 Programming languages